Evaluating curricula: #2: Jamie thinks big

 What is the goal?

-Some readers may recall that Jamie, a protagonist in a finctional story about educators seeking to identify effective curricula for their schools, was collaborating with a central-office administrator about how to get help from local people who knew something about research on effective instruction.
+Some readers may recall that Jamie, a protagonist in a fictional story about educators seeking to identify effective curricula for their schools, was collaborating with a central-office administratorr, Anna Fields, about how to get help from local people who knew something about research on effective instruction.

 Let’s rejoin that interaction….